This post may contain affiliate links. Please see my disclosure policy for details.

 Inside the fortification museum, you can learn about Tallinn’s history including its bloody and turbulent past.
 Did you know that in the 14th century, Tallinn suffered a widespread plague that wiped out around 45% of the populous!?

-Aside from an informative museum, the top of this tower has some gorgeous views of Toompea hill, The Alexander Nevsky Cathedral, Maiden Tower and city below.
+Aside from an informative museum, the top of this tower has some gorgeous views of Toompea hill, The Alexander Nevsky Cathedral, Maiden Tower, and the city below.

 Looking for more things to do in Tallinn?

 After you have seen the best Tallinn viewpoints, this city is full of incredible things to do.
 Although I was only here on a day trip, that was more than enough time to explore the Old Town and the historical gems it had to offer.

 You can drink in medieval bars like Olde Hansa, marvel in the vibrant Old Town Square, visit the oldest apothecary in Europe or explore the many cathedrals, churches and historical buildings in the area.